 First of all, you can easily get access to diamonds with a variety of color/clarity combination.
 This means you have the ability to cherry pick the best stone (for your budget) out of all available options as opposed to having an extremely limited selection at local stores.

 Do you want to be “forced” to buy that 3 carat D/IF diamond if it is the only available option when you are looking for a G/VS2 stone or vice versa?
 I’m sure you don’t.

-Online vendors like James Allen and Enchanted Diamonds are places where you can get instant access to hundreds of 3 carat diamonds at the click of few mouse buttons.
+Online vendors like James Allen and Blue Nile are places where you can get instant access to hundreds of 3 carat diamonds at the click of few mouse buttons.
 Click this link to view all available three carat stones instantly…